badasswp/ai-plus-block-editor/readme.txt

 Add AI Capabilities to the Block Editor.

+Generate <strong>Captions/Headlines</strong>, <strong>Summaries</strong>, <strong>Slugs</strong>, <strong>SEO Keywords</strong> using our amazing plugin.
+It is fast and very useful for users who need to quickly generate high-quality content with minimal effort.
+Whether you're a <strong>blogger</strong>, <strong>editor</strong>, or <strong>content creator</strong>, our plugin helps streamline your workflow by providing intelligent suggestions that enhance readability and SEO performance.

+Save time and improve engagement with AI-powered insights directly within the WordPress block editor.

 == Installation ==

 1. Go to 'Plugins > Add New' on your WordPress admin dashboard.